OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 :::hint
 The **value** property is the most important one.
-This value becomes the external Role ID you will use later on when [adding this role to a Team](/docs/security/users-and-teams/index.md) in Octopus Deploy.
+This value becomes the external Role ID you will use later on when [adding this Role to a Team](/docs/security/users-and-teams/index.md) in Octopus Deploy.
 :::

 :::success